24 Coolest Places to Visit in Upstate New York

 III.
 THE ADIRONDACKS

-Whether it’s summer or winter, the Adirondacks region is brimming with things to do.
-Here are my favorite towns in the Adirondacks to visit + things to do.
+ALL YEAR round, the Adirondacks region is brimming with things to do.
+These are my favorite towns in the Adirondacks to visit + things to do.

-On the hunt for fresh mountain air and majestic views?
-Lake Placid and the surrounding area have 2,000 miles of marked hiking trails in the Adirondack Mountains.
-Additionally, the region boasts 46 High Peaks, including Mt.
-Marcy – the tallest mount in New York State!
+Lake Placid and the surrounding area offer endless cultural, historic, culinary, and outdoor activities.
+One trip here will not be enough.
+I recommend coming here both in the winter and summer/fall.
+There are 2,000 miles of marked hiking trails in the Adirondack Mountains, including Mt.
+Marcy – the tallest mountain in New York State!

-Lake Placid was once an Olympic site, so part of the culture surrounds winter sports.
-So the winter is a lot of fun here!
+Lastly, Lake Placid was once a site of the Olympic Games, so part of the culture revolves around winter sports.
 You can go snowshoeing, walk on a frozen lake, try out a toboggan chute, or even do the Lake Placid Bobsled Experience.

-Coined the “birthplace of the American vacation“, Lake George, NY is considered one of the most popular places to visit upstate New York for families and outdoor lovers.
+Coined the “birthplace of the American vacation“, Lake George, NY, is considered one of the most popular places in NYS for families and outdoor lovers.
 Especially in the summer.
-Here are some of the many activities to consider:

-8. Saranac Lake & Lake Clear (Hidden Gem)
+8. Saranac Lake & Lake Clear (Lil’ Hidden Gem)

 Saranac Lake is a hidden gem region in the Adirondacks, located just a 15-minute drive from Lake Placid.
-Its location makes it the perfect destination to add to your Adirondacks itinerary.
-Here you can enjoy several hikes, lake excursions, go fishing, boating, cycling, paddling, and some of the best breweries in the Adironacks.
+Here you can enjoy several hikes, visit the Laboratory Museum ★, go on lake excursions, and bounce between some of the best breweries in the Adirondacks.

-In the winter, this Upstate New York area turns into a blissful winter wonderland where the powdery snow piles up several feet in the area.
-You can walk on a frozen lake, go ice fishing, snowshoeing, cross country skiing, and most popularly?
+In the winter, walk on a frozen lake, go ice fishing, snowshoeing, cross-country skiing, and most popularly?
 Snowmobiling at Charlie’s Inn!

 Don’t miss Lake Clear Lodge & Retreat for the perfect winter getaway filled with dinners, horse-drawn sleds, and speakeasy experiences.
 This lodge alone is worth the trip up to this stunning New York hidden gem.